Robert Byrd: Health issues and death

+On June 27, 2010, it was reported that Byrd had been admitted to Inova Fairfax Hospital in Fairfax County, Virginia, earlier that weekend; while he was first admitted for suspected heat exhaustion, "more serious issues" emerged and he was said to be "seriously ill".
+He died at approximately 3 a.m.
+EDT the next day at age 92 from natural causes.
+At the time of his death in office, he was the last living U.S. senator who assumed office in the 1950s, and the last living U.S. senator who served during the Presidency of Dwight D. Eisenhower.

-Vice President Joe Biden recalled Byrd's standing in the rain with him as Biden buried his daughter when Biden had just been elected to the Senate.
-He called Byrd "a tough, compassionate, and outspoken leader and dedicated above all else to making life better for the people of the Mountain State."
-President Barack Obama said, "His profound passion for that body and its role and responsibilities was as evident behind closed doors as it was in the stemwinders he peppered with history.
-He held the deepest respect of members of both parties, and he was generous with his time and advice, something I appreciated greatly as a young senator."
-Senator Jay Rockefeller, who had served with Byrd since 1985, said, "I looked up to him, I fought next to him, and I am deeply saddened that he is gone."
+Vice President and former U.S. Senate member Joe Biden of Delaware recalled Byrd's standing in the rain with him as Biden buried his daughter when Biden had just been elected to the Senate.
+He called Byrd "a tough, compassionate, and outspoken leader and dedicated above all else to making life better for the people of the Mountain State".
+President of the United States and former U.S. Senate member Barack Obama from Illinois said, "His profound passion for that body and its role and responsibilities was as evident behind closed doors as it was in the stemwinders he peppered with history.
+He held the deepest respect of members of both parties, and he was generous with his time and advice, something I appreciated greatly as a young senator".
+Senator Jay Rockefeller, who had served with Byrd since 1985, said, "I looked up to him, I fought next to him, and I am deeply saddened that he is gone".
 Former president Jimmy Carter noted, "He was my closest and most valuable adviser while I served as president.
 I respected him and attempted in every way to remain in his good graces.
-He was a giant among legislators, and was courageous in espousing controversial issues."
+He was a giant among legislators, and was courageous in espousing controversial issues".